fbpx

 • Start of an SLA being tracked: letting an engineer know the clock is ticking.

-• SLA at 50% completion: criteria still needs to be completed, but is compliant.
+• SLA at 50% completion: criteria still need to be completed, but it is compliant.

 • Confirmation of an SLA breach.
 This could indicate that follow-up is needed.

-Whether to the engineer, the operations manager, office staff, or even to the customer, these notifications are a great way to give the relevant people the heads-up they need, all without them having to check-in for themselves.
-This saves time on having to chase details and, in the case of status notifications, gives engineers a nudge or indication of how they’re performing.
+Whether to the engineer, the operations manager, the office staff, or even the customer, these notifications are a great way to give the relevant people the heads-up they need without checking in.
+This saves time on having to chase details and gives engineers a nudge or indication of how they’re performing in the case of status notifications.

-SLAs are a useful way to keep track of how your service is performing, and successful implementation will depend a great deal on how well you’re able to monitor them, day in, day out.
+SLAs are a helpful way to keep track of how your service is performing, and successful implementation will depend significantly on how well you can monitor them, day in and day out.
+Start watching your service level agreements with our Free SLA Monitoring Spreadsheet.

 I'm eager to tell compelling stories and share great advice that helps field service businesses to build on their success.